Asymptotic expansion of smooth functions in polynomials in deterministic matrices and iid GUE matrices: Introduction

 A similar equality was proved in \cite{un} with a better estimation of the dependency in the parameters such as $f$ and $Z^N$ in the $\mathcal{O}(N^{-2})$.
 Given the important consequences that studying the first two orders had, one can wonder what happens at the next order.
 More precisely, could we write this expectation as a finite order Taylor expansion, and what consequences would it have on the eigenvalues?
 That is, can we prove that for any $k$, if $f$ is smooth enough, there exist deterministic constants $\alpha_i^P(f)$ such that

 In 2002, by using Riemann-Hilbert techniques, Ercolani and McLaughlin gave in \cite{macl} a positive answer for the case of a single random matrix (but not necessarily a GUE random matrix), that is $d=1$.
 Haagerup and Thorbj\o rnsen gave a simplified proof in 2010 (see \cite{precurso}) for the specific case of a single GUE matrix.
-However the method of the proof relied heavily on the explicit formula of the law of the eigenvalues of a GUE matrix and since there is no equivalent for polynomials in GUE matrices we cannot adapt this proof.
+However, the method of the proof relied heavily on the explicit formula of the law of the eigenvalues of a GUE matrix and since there is no equivalent for polynomials in GUE matrices we cannot adapt this proof.
 Instead, we developed a proof whose main tool is free probability.
 The main idea of the proof is to interpolate independent GUE matrices and free semicirculars with free Ornstein-Uhlenbeck processes.
-Although thanks to a computation trick we only need to work with the marginals of this process at a given time $t$.
-And it is well-known that the law of this random variable can be viewed as a clever interpolation between the process at time $0$ and its limit.
-For more details we refer to subsection 3.1 of \cite{un}.
+However, thanks to a computation trick we only need to work with the marginals of this process at a given time $t$, and since it is well-known that the law of this random variable can be viewed as a clever interpolation between the process at time $0$ and its limit, we do not need to introduce notions of free stochastic calculus.
+For more details we refer to \cite[subsection 3.1]{un}.
 This means in particular that we do not need to define any notion of free stochastic calculus.
-The main result of this paper is the following Theorem.
+The main result of this paper is the following theorem.